 Our owned and licensed patents and patent applications may be subject to validity, enforceability and priority disputes.
 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability.
 Some of our patents or patent applications (including licensed patents and patent applications) may be challenged in opposition, interference or derivation, ex parte re-examination, inter partes review, post-grant review or other similar proceedings.
 Any successful third-party challenge to our patents in this or any other proceeding could result in the unenforceability or invalidity of such patents, which may lead to increased competition to our business, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
 In addition, if we initiate legal proceedings against a third party to enforce a patent covering our products, the defendant could counterclaim that the patent we are asserting in the proceeding is invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
 There are numerous grounds upon which a third party can assert invalidity or unenforceability of a patent.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, outside the context of litigation per se.
 Such proceedings could result in revocation of or amendment to our patents in such a way that they no longer protect our products.
-The outcome following legal assertions of invalidity and unenforceability during patent litigation is unpredictable.
-If a defendant or other third party were to prevail on a legal assertion of invalidity or unenforceability, we would lose at least part, and perhaps all, of the patent protection on certain aspects of our products and technologies, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
-In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, regardless of the outcome, it could dissuade companies from collaborating with us to license intellectual property or to develop or commercialize current or future products.
+The outcome following legal assertions of invalidity or unenforceability during patent litigation is unpredictable.
+If a defendant or other third party were to prevail on a legal assertion of invalidity or unenforceability during patent litigation is unpredictable.
+If a defendant or other third party were to prevail on a legal assertion of invalidity or unenforceability, we would lose at least part, and perhaps all, of the patent protection on certain aspects.
+In addition, if the breadth or strength of prot

 We may not be aware of all third-party intellectual property rights potentially relevant to our products, technology and services.
 Publications of discoveries in the scientific literature lag behind the discoveries, and patent applications in the United States and other jurisdictions are typically not published until approximately 18 months after the earliest effective filing date or, in some cases, not until such patent applications issue as patents.
-We might not have been the first to make the inventions claimed in each of our pending patent applications and we might not have been the first to file patent applications for these inventions.
-To determine the priority of these inventions, we may have to participate in interference or derivation proceedings in the U.S. or analogous proceedings in non-U.S. jurisdictions, which could result in substantial cost to us and the loss of valuable patent protection.
+We might not have been the first to make the inventions claimed in each of our pending patent applications and we might not have been the first to file patent applications, we may have to participate in interference or derivation proceedings in the U.S. or analogous proceedings in non-U.S. jurisdictions, which could result in substantial cost to us and the loss of valuable patent protection.
 No assurance can be given that other patent applications will not have priority over our patent applications.
 In addition, changes to the patent laws of the United States allow for various post-grant proceedings that have not been extensively tested, and their outcome is therefore uncertain.
 Furthermore, if third parties bring these proceedings against our patents, regardless of the merit of such proceedings and regardless of whether we are successful, we could experience significant costs and our management may be distracted.
 Any of the foregoing events could have a material adverse effect on our business, financial condition, results of operations and prospects.